 In February 1972, just four months after the hijacking of Flight 305, a man claiming to be D.B.
 Cooper contacted author Max Gunther.
-Research suggests that it was William J. Smith who contacted Max in 1972.
 See the letter Max received here.

 Max Gunther was a very successful author and magazine editor.
 In 1985 he published a book entitled “D.B.
 Cooper: What Really Happened.”
 In this book he chronicles the tale of D.B.
 Cooper and his rescuer Clara.
 He based his book on letters and conversations he had with a man claiming to be D.B.
 Cooper.
 He also used information gained from conversations with the woman named Clara who claimed to be D.B.
 Cooper’s wife.
 The book was well researched and factual in regards to the hijacking.
 The details of the character’s lives were changed for their protection.
 The parts of the story that the characters changed is still an unanswered question.

 This post will be updated at some point with more information on the book and how it is connected to a real group of people: Dan Clair, William J. Smith, William’s wife Dolores, and Dan’s wife Jeanne.
 A majority of Gunther’s book describes events and people in the life of William J. Smith.
 There are simply too many similarities between the book and the lives of William J. Smith & Dan Clair to be a coincidence.
 Some of those similarities include:

 - The main character is named Dan LeClair who was born in Ontario, Canada and moved to Newark, New Jersey.
 Just like Dan Clair.

 - Dan LeClair joins the Army and serves in World War II, just like Dan Clair.
 Dan was stationed at Fort Lewis, Washington, just a few miles from where the Cooper hijacking would take place.